azu/bluenotiondb/README.md

 - Latest release: <https://github.com/azu/bluenotiondb/releases/latest>

-You can run `bluenotiondb` with the following environment variables:
+You can download `bluenotiondb` and run it with the following environment variables:

 - `BLUE_NOTION_ENVS`: JSON string of `Env` type